remexre/forth386/README.md

 forth386
 ========

-A Forth for i386 machines.
+A bare-metal Forth for i386 machines.
 Boots via Multiboot 2.
 Assumes a PS/2 keyboard.

 Note that this does not precisely follow the ANS Forth standard.